Securing our water future: 50 year planning for the Central and Gippsland regions

-Melbourne Water, City West Water, Yarra, Valley Water, Western Water, City West Water, South Gippsland Water, Gippsland Water, Westernport Water, East Gippsland Water are covered by the CGSWS area.
+Melbourne Water, Greater Western Water, Yarra, Valley Water, South Gippsland Water, Gippsland Water, Westernport Water, East Gippsland Water are covered by the CGSWS area.
 Central Highlands Water and Wannon Water also have water supply systems within the CGSWS area.

 Sitting under the CGRSWS are water corporation’s Urban Water Strategies which outlines how to effectively manage the increasing demand for water and rising sewage volumes in the face of population growth and climate change.